ThemeCore/Branding/README.md

  #### While different parts of the ThemeCore project are covered by various approved open source licenses, our logos, icons, miscellaneous graphics, and other media are not.
 As such, these forms of media have specific guidelines for both usage and reproduction.
 Any changes to the branding or policies of use for the branding will always be updated here in this repository.
 You can also find the information on the [ThemeCore](https://themecore.org/legal/) website.

  #### Most of the various forms of media in this repository are either trademarked, or registered trademarks of the ThemeCore project.
-The ThemeCore project itself was created by [Erik Roth](https://github.com/Erik-Roth) and is currently trademarked by [RL Technologies, LLC](https://rltechsllc.com) on behalf of the [ThemeCore](https://themecore.org) project.
+The ThemeCore project itself was initially conceived and created by [Erik Roth](https://github.com/Erik-Roth) and is currently trademarked by [RL Technologies, LLC](https://rltechsllc.com) on behalf of the [ThemeCore](https://themecore.org) project.

 ---